Driven-Waterproofing-Solutions-Pty-Ltd/take-off/README.md

 ## 🚀 Overview

-**ProTakeoff AI** is a cutting-edge, open-source construction estimating software designed to streamline the takeoff and bidding process.
+**ProTakeoff** is a cutting-edge, open-source construction estimating software designed to streamline the takeoff and bidding process.
 Built with **Tauri**, **React**, and **Rust**, it combines the performance of a native desktop application with the flexibility of modern web technologies.

 Whether you're a general contractor, subcontractor, or DIY enthusiast, ProTakeoff AI provides the tools you need to calculate materials, labor, and costs with precision.